python/cpython/Doc/library/platform.rst

 .. note::

-   Calling a platform-specific method on a mismatched platform will return its default value.
-For example, calling :func:`win32_ver` on Linux will return ``('', '', '', '')``.
+   Calling a platform-specific method on a mismatched platform will return their default values, such as a tuple with empty string values.

 Cross Platform